klauseduard/under-over-models/chapters/03-organizational-models.md

    - Manage cognitive load by appropriately distributing work between humans and AI
    - Create platform teams focused on enabling effective human-AI interfaces
    - Recognize when AI systems are handling complicated subsystems and define appropriate boundaries

-   These approaches are supported by Team Topologies' research on Gen-AI integration [[7]](https://teamtopologies.com/news-blogs-newsletters/2025/1/28/how-team-topologies-can-transform-generative-ai-integration) and AIS studies on generative-AI cognitive load dynamics [[9]](https://aisel.aisnet.org/context/icis2024/article/1190/viewcontent/2697_doc.pdf).
+   - Implement a structured assessment approach to determine optimal team types for AI integration

-Recent examples of organizational adaptation include GitLab's AI-augmented all-remote structure, documented in Harvard Business School's case study on "GitLab and the Future of All-Remote Work" [[8]](https://www.hbs.edu/faculty/Pages/item.aspx?num=57917), which demonstrates how distributed teams can leverage AI to maintain coordination while reducing structural overhead.
+   Recent research from Team Topologies suggests Stream-aligned Teams often provide the best framework for generative AI integration due to their direct user interaction, adaptability, and alignment with business goals.
+However, Enabling Teams may be more appropriate when organizations need to overcome initial adoption barriers or build foundational knowledge [[7]](https://teamtopologies.com/news-blogs-newsletters/2025/1/28/how-team-topologies-can-transform-generative-ai-integration).
+This team selection should be guided by a systematic assessment of factors including technical complexity, required speed of delivery, and integration with existing workflows.
+These approaches are further supported by AIS studies on generative-AI cognitive load dynamics [[9]](https://aisel.aisnet.org/context/icis2024/article/1190/viewcontent/2697_doc.pdf).

 These considerations suggest that effective organizational models in AI-augmented environments will likely neither be uniformly simple nor complex, but rather embody "requisite complexity" - matching their structural sophistication to the